Nvidia reveals Omniverse Enterprise for simulating products and worlds

 “You need a way to allow for the creative people to quickly pass things directly from engineers to consultants so they can do their analysis and pass it on to the manufacturers,” she said.
 “In the simplest way, this doesn’t exist.”

 At the same time, different industries work on different timetables, from long cycles to real time.
 “For us, this has been really crucial to be able to do this in a seamless way where you don’t have to think about the in-between space,” she said.

 Holt at Autodesk said she would like to see USD progress forward in dealing with huge datasets, on the level of modeling cities for construction purposes.
 “It’s not up to that yet,” she said.
 “Some changes would be needed as we take it into other areas like construction.”

 Grassia said there are features that allow of “lazy loading,” or different levels of detail becoming visible as a huge dataset loads.

-Lori Hufford, vice president of applicatiosn integration at Bentley Systems, said on a panel her team has had good results so far working on large models.

-“I’m really excited about the open nature of USD,” said Hufford.
+Lori Hufford, vice president of applications integration at Bentley Systems, said on a panel her team has had good results so far working on large models.
+“I’m really excited about the open nature of USD,” she said.
 “We’ve been very impressed with the scale we have been able to achieve with USD.”

 The Omniverse today